Transport and Driving in Puerto Rico

-The bus is cheap, however the schedule is unreliable and buses run are known to run every hour.
+The bus is cheap.
+The schedule is unreliable, although buses run are known to run every hour.
 Plans to expand to further towns are in the pipeline.

-Públicos are public minibuses which are the cheapest form of public transport, yet offer little in the way of comfort.
-They tend to leave when the Público is full, therefore there is no set schedule.
-The destination is written on the front of the van.
+Públicos are public minibuses.
+This is the cheapest form of public transport, but offers little in the way of comfort.
+Públicos tend to leave only when full, therefore there is no set schedule.
+The destination is displayed on the front of the van.

-Passenger ferries operate with limited capacity from the main island to Vieques or Culebra, and therefore tickets should be booked in advance.
+Passenger ferries operate with limited capacity from the main island to smaller surrounding islands.
+Tickets should be booked in advance.

 Taxis are available in larger cities.
-White tourist taxis with turístico logos congregate around the cruise ports of San Juan and have fixed rates between $10 and $20 for one-way trips to that area's sites.
-Non-tourist taxi drivers generally don't use meters, so it is best to establish a rate prior to the journey.
+White tourist taxis with turístico logos congregate around tourist areas of San Juan and are required by law to use meters.
+Non-tourist taxi drivers generally don't use meters, however, so it is best to establish a rate prior to the journey.

 Driving in Puerto Rico